US dental groups and DSOs, mapped

 When is dental groups data the wrong fit?

-If you only sell at the corporate level into the top three DSOs, you do not need 11,400 records.
-You need three contracts.
+If you only sell at the corporate level into the top three DSOs, you need three contracts, not a practice-by-practice map.
 If your product is for consumers searching for a dentist, this is operator-side data, not consumer-side.
 If you need clinical outcomes data or insurance claims data, that lives with the carriers, not here.
 We map the practice, the parent, and the buyer, not the patient and not the claim.

 See the dental groups dataset before you pay for it.